UPSC Exam > UPSC Notes > Science & Technology for UPSC CSE > Indian Space Vision 2025

 Advanced IRS

-India is currently in the process of developing advanced remote sensing satellites with new features.
-This is for addressing applications of direct relevance in important areas of land and water resources management, large-scale mapping operations and ocean and meteorological services.
+• India is actively developing advanced remote sensing satellites with cutting-edge features to support land and water resource management, large-scale mapping, and ocean and meteorological services.

 Indigenous Cryogenic Engine